MouriNaruto/MouriNaruto/ReadMe.md

 You also can call me Kuriko Mou (毛栗子) when I'm in VTuber or Otokonoko mode.

-My real name is Qi Lu (卢起), but this identity is deprecated in most cases for reducing the Post-traumatic stress disorder (PTSD) cases.
+You shouldn't call me Qi Lu (卢起) even this is my real name, but this identity is deprecated in most cases for reducing my post-traumatic stress disorder (PTSD) cases.
 I will ignore it in most cases if you use this.

 *MouriNaruto*, *Mouri_Naruto* and *Mouri* are my typical usernames.